EliasNimlandLind/xp-toolset/README.md

 ## To do

 - Extend installers to create all necessary paths if they do not exist.
-- Extend build script to create .exe files based on all installlers.
 - Extend list of user removal scripts.
 - Integrate automatic updates of scripts.